E-commerce

 User-ID, signed-in users: improve continuity but require respect for privacy.

-Compare GA revenue vs back office: differences related to refunds, time zones, bot filters.
+Compare GA revenue vs back office: discrepancies related to refunds, time zones, bot filters.

 Data retention